Introduction to Spark Commands

 3. Map

-Map function helps in iterating over every line in RDD.
-The function used in the map is applied to every element in RDD.
+The map function helps in iterating over every line in RDD.
+The function used in the map applies to each element in the RDD.

 4. Flatmap

-Flatmap works similar to the map, but map returns only one element whereas flatmap can return the list of elements.
-Hence, splitting sentences into words will need flatmap.
+Flatmap works similarly to the map, but the map returns only one element, whereas flatmap can return a list of elements.
+Hence, splitting sentences into words will need a flatmap.

 5. Coalesce

 This function helps to avoid the shuffling of data.
-This is applied in the existing partition so that less data is shuffled.
+The current partition utilizes this technique to reduce the amount of data that needs shuffling.
 This way, we can restrict the usage of nodes in the cluster.

 Tips and Tricks to Use Spark Commands